ebi-pf-team/interproscan-docs/docs/HowToInstall.rst

     wget -o https://github.com/ebi-pf-team/interproscan6/archive/refs/heads/main.zip

+2. Pull down the docker image or build the docker image.

-2. Build the docker image (which automatically installs all dependencies)
+To build the docker image (which automatically installs all dependencies)

 .. code-block:: bash